garrandall/popular-music-data/tracks/always-be-my-baby-mariah-carey.md

 You'll always be a part of me
 I'm part of you indefinitely
 Boy, don't you know you can't escape me?
-Ooh, darling, 'cause you'll always be my baby
+Oh, darling, 'cause you'll always be my baby
 And we'll linger on (And we will linger on and on) Time can't erase a feeling this strong
-No way you're never gonna shake me (Ooh baby)
+No way you're never gonna shake me (Oh baby)
-Ooh, darling, 'cause you'll always be my baby
+Oh, darling, 'cause you'll always be my baby
 You'll always be a part of me
 I'm part of you indefinitely
 Boy, don't you know you can't escape me?
-Ooh, darling, 'cause you'll always be my baby
+Oh, darling, 'cause you'll always be my baby
 (You and I) And we'll linger on
 Time can't erase a feeling this strong (You and I)
 No way you're never going to shake me (you and I)
-Ooh, darling, 'cause you'll always be my baby
+Oh, darling, 'cause you'll always be my baby

 You and I will always be